Thousands lose power in Friday storm

-NORTH ANDOVER — Sections of the Merrimack Valley were hit by heavy rains and high winds Friday afternoon that lasted for more than an hour, leaving drivers seeking cover, roads closed, trees and wires down and thousands of homes and businesses without power.
+NORTH ANDOVER — Sections of the Merrimack Valley were hit by heavy rain and high winds Friday afternoon that lasted for more than an hour, forcing drivers to seek cover while also closing roads, downing trees and wires, and leaving thousands of homes and businesses without electricity.

-Police and fire departments scrambled to react to the storm, as calls of “no mutual aid” played over police scanners.
-Streets flooded, trees were knocked over and power lines were down.
+Police and fire departments scrambled to react to the storm, as streets flooded trees toppled over.

-“We have many calls to take care of,” an North Andover police dispatcher said.
+“We have many calls to take care of,” said a North Andover police dispatcher.

-A car was reported as stuck under a tree at 3:55 p.m. on Route 125, forcing the road to shut down.
+A car was reported stuck under a tree at 3:55 p.m. on Route 125, forcing the road to be shut down.
+Blocked roads around Andover impeded the end of the work-day commute.

 Around 11,000 customers in Andover, 2,500 in North Andover and 6,400 in Lawrence lost power at about 3:45 p.m., according to National Grid.
 The Eagle-Tribune building, at 100 Turnpike St. in North Andover, was among those without power.